 So as you can see, Radiator Springs isn’t quite a real town.
 Instead it captures the life and soul of over 2000 miles of people and places that are very much characters in their own right along Route 66!

-A lot of the businesses on the route have embraced their Cars connection and you’ll see lots of cars with eyeballs in the windowscreens.
+A lot of the businesses on the route have embraced their Cars connection.
+You’ll see lots of cars with eyeballs in the windscreens!
 Locations and people that inspired the movie were also given a gift basket from Disney Pixar as a thank you.
 Some places have their gifts on display, which makes a great conversation starter as they’ll then tell you their story!

-The closest you’re going to get to a real life Radiator Springs as a whole phyical town, is at Cars Land in the Disney California Adventure Park (which is part of the Disneyland Resort) in Anaheim, California!
+The closest you’re going to get to a real life Radiator Springs as a whole phyical town, is at Cars Land.
+This is at the Disney California Adventure Park (which is part of the Disneyland Resort) in Anaheim, California!

 Are there any other Route 66/Cars Movie references that you’ve spotted?!